p-schaefer/IntegratedHydrology/README.md

 ihydro: Integrated hydrology tools for environmental science
 ================

--   <a href="#10-introduction" id="toc-10-introduction">1.0 Introduction</a>
+-   <a href="#1-introduction" id="toc-1-introduction">1 Introduction</a>
--   <a href="#20-system-setup-and-installation"
+-   <a href="#2-system-setup-and-installation"
-    id="toc-20-system-setup-and-installation">2.0 System setup and
+    id="toc-2-system-setup-and-installation">2 System setup and
     installation</a>
--   <a href="#30-prepare-dem-and-sampling-points-for-for-analysis"
+-   <a href="#3-prepare-dem-and-sampling-points-for-analysis"
-    id="toc-30-prepare-dem-and-sampling-points-for-for-analysis">3.0 Prepare
+    id="toc-3-prepare-dem-and-sampling-points-for-analysis">3 Prepare DEM
-    DEM and Sampling Points for for analysis</a>
+    and Sampling Points for analysis</a>
     -   <a href="#31-generate-toy-terrain-dataset-and-sampling-points"
         id="toc-31-generate-toy-terrain-dataset-and-sampling-points">3.1
         Generate toy terrain dataset and sampling points</a>
     -   <a href="#32-generate-predictor-layers"
         id="toc-32-generate-predictor-layers">3.2 Generate predictor layers</a>
--   <a href="#40-generate-geospatial-analysis-products"
+-   <a href="#4-generate-geospatial-analysis-products"
-    id="toc-40-generate-geospatial-analysis-products">4.0 Generate
+    id="toc-4-generate-geospatial-analysis-products">4 Generate geospatial
-    geospatial analysis products</a>
+    analysis products</a>
     -   <a href="#41-method-1-with-individual-function"
         id="toc-41-method-1-with-individual-function">4.1 METHOD 1: With
         individual function</a>